 Chopping tools and products that store food are helpful in the kitchen with quick prep.
 Below are some I found on Amazon.com (affiliate).

 And don't forget the knives.
 They need sharpening to make it easy to cook ingredients for you and your family.
 It's safer for you if you accidentally get cut.
 Don't believe me?
 Check out the University of Rochester Medical Center website.
 It will also minimize fatigue with your wrists and hands.

 Pots and Pans should be handy.

 I hope these tips help motivate you to speed up weeknight cooking.
-By improving the evening meal prep system, you will have additional time in your evening to spend with your family and relax.
+By improving the evening meal prep system, you will have additional time to spend with your family and relax.
 It will also significantly reduce the amount of processed food you eat during the week.
 Remember, a little planning goes a long way.